 Providing detailed description of every study mentioned in table 4 would be

-Impractical or not fitting for this review so we chose to summarize five studies in more details: NEW01, PRISM, WORLDCLIM, Daymet, SOGS-TPS.
+Impractical or not fitting for this review so we chose to summarize five studies in more detail: NEW01, PRISM, WORLDCLIM, Daymet, SOGS-TPS.
 These studies cover either the World or North America and considered together illustrate some of the challenges and strategies used in climate interpolation projects.

 NEW01